 The solution?
-Finding a high-risk processor who is not afraid to assist you with a payment gateway that ensures you can conduct business just like any low-risk company is able to.
+Finding a high-risk processor that is not afraid to assist you with a payment gateway that ensures you can conduct business just like any low-risk company is able to.

 BigCommerce knows how to handle high-risk businesses, such as those associated with the CBD industry.
-We indulge business owners with more than 65 payment gateways that can be utilized to conduct transactions in over 100 countries.
+We indulge business owners with more than 65 payment gateways they can use to conduct transactions in over 100 countries.
 BigCommerce also invites high-risk companies to facilitate business transactions with more than 250 local payment methods.

-Brightfield Group anticipates global CBD sales will grow to approximately $22 billion by 2022.
+Brightfield Group anticipates global CBD sales will grow to approximately $22 billion (£16.2 billion) by 2022.

-Such extortionate predictions mean that an increasing number of ecommerce businesses are scrambling to find a CBD payment processor willing to accept them.
+Such optimistic predictions mean that an increasing number of ecommerce businesses are scrambling to find a CBD payment processor willing to accept them.

 It is imperative that your CBD payment processor is able to deal with high-risk transactions.

 The reason for this is because the fairly new industry is prone to payment card fraud and chargebacks.
 As an industry that hovers around a legal grey area, only a handful of CBD payment processing services will be willing to take the risks associated with this type of transaction.